PLaRoche/wx-grib-comparison/README.md

 # Weather GRIB Comparison Tool

-A Python tool for downloading and comparing weather forecasts from multiple models (GFS, ICON, CMC, and HRRR) for a specific region.
+A Python tool for downloading and comparing weather forecasts from multiple models (currently GFS and HRRR) for a specific region.

 ## Features

 - Downloads GRIB2 forecast data from multiple weather models:
   - GFS (Global Forecast System)
-  - ICON (ICOsahedral Nonhydrostatic)
-  - CMC GDPS (Canadian Meteorological Centre)
   - HRRR (High-Resolution Rapid Refresh)
+  - (Framework in place for ICON and CMC, but not currently active)
 - Processes and analyzes temperature, precipitation, and wind data
 - Generates comparative plots showing forecasts from all models
 - Focuses on Halifax Harbour region (customizable)
+- Robust variable extraction from GRIB files (handles different variable names and levels)
+- Improved error handling for missing or ambiguous GRIB variables

 ## Requirements